-9. What is the anticipated cost - and funding agreement - for the new stadium?
+11. What is the anticipated cost - and funding agreement - for the new stadium?

-The plan envisions a new 6,500-seat/8,000-person capacity stadium to host student athletics, arts and culture, and community events.
 The anticipated cost of the new facility is \$130-\$150 million.

-The voter-approved 2022 SPS Buildings, Technology, and Academics/Athletics Capital Levy (BTA V) provides \$66.5 million for Memorial Stadium, which alone would fund a basic student athletics facility by replacing the stands, field turf, lighting, and additional building upgrades.
-This stadium would seat approximately 4,500 people.
+Funding for the new stadium comes from the voter-approved 2022 SPS Buildings, Technology, and Academics/Athletics Capital Levy (BTA V) and other capital resources totaling \$69.3 million (which alone would only fund a basic student athletics facility replacing the stands, field turf, lighting, and additional building upgrades, including seating for 4,500 people).